VCU School of Social Work Research Vision

 Price, S.K., Coles, D.C. & Wingold, T. (in press) Integrating behavioral health risk assessment into centralized intake for maternal and child health services.
 Health and Social Work

-Secret, M., Abel, M., Ward, C., Perkins, N. & Charles, J, (in press).
+Secret, M., Abel, M., Ward, C., Perkins, N. & Charles, J,.
+(2017).
 Research knowledge assessment: A study of MSW students’ acquisition and retention of research knowledge.
-Journal of Social Work Education
+Journal of Social Work Education.
+March 1 (online)

 Secret, M., Bentley, K. J.,& Kadolph, J. (2016).
 Student voices speak to quality assurance: Continual improvement in online social work education.
 Journal of Social Work Education, 52(1),

 Secret, M, Bryant, N. & Cummings, C. (in press).
 Teaching an interdisciplinary graduate level methods course in an openly-networked connected learning environment: A Glass half full.
 Journal of Educators Online.

 Segal, E. A. & Wagaman, M. A.(in press).
 Social empathy as a framework for teaching social justice.
 Journal of Social Work Education.